ayushsaurabh/B-SIM/README.md

 These parameters define the shape of the microscope point spread function (numerical aperture, magnification, light wavelength), camera noise (gain, CCD sensitivity, readout), directory (folder) where files are located, file name, parallelization and inference settings.

-Using the settings in the image above, we here provide a simple plug and play example to test the functioning of B-SIM on a personal computer.
-For this example, we provide three tiff files "raw_images_line_pairs_84x84_500nm_highSNR.tif", "illumination_patterns_line_pairs_168x168_500nm_highSNR.tif", and "ground_truth_line_pairs_168x168_500nm_highSNR.tif" containing 9 sinuosidal patterns and corresponding raw images as well as the ground truth.
+Using the settings in the image above, we here provide two simple plug and play example to test the functioning of B-SIM on a personal computer.
+In the first example for simulated line pairs with spacing varying 90nm to 150nm, we provide three tiff files "raw_images_line_pairs_84x84_500nm_highSNR.tif", "illumination_patterns_line_pairs_168x168_500nm_highSNR.tif", and "ground_truth_line_pairs_168x168_500nm_highSNR.tif" containing 9 sinuosidal patterns and corresponding raw images as well as the ground truth.

+In the second example for HeLa cells images obtained in an experiment, we also provide camera calibration maps in additional to the raw images and illumination patterns.

 Currently, B-SIM only accepts square images but can be easily modified to accept rectangular images.
 Furthermore, the current version assumes a Gaussian point spread function but can be modified easily to incorporate any other shape.

-With the settings in the image above, the code divides the image into 16 sub-images of equal size (a 4x4 grid).
-The sub-images are then sent to each processor and inference is performed on the fluorescence intensity map.
+With the settings in the image above, the code divides all the images into 4 sets of sub-images of equal sizes (a 2x2 grid).
+Next, each set of sub-images is then sent to their assigned processor and inference is performed on the fluorescence intensity map.
 The number of processors can be changed if running on a more powerful computer by changing "n_procs_per_dim" parameter, which is set to 2 by default.

 To run this example, we suggest putting B-SIM scripts and the input tif files in the same folder/directory.
 Next, if running on a Windows machine, first confirm the current folder that julia is being run from by executing the following command in the REPL: